k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **interface_name** - the Reference table's source interface.

-- **target_ref_table_name** - this is an optional parameter.
+- **target_ref_table_name** - This is an optional parameter.
 It can be populated when the Reference table names are different in the source and target.
 If empty, the target table name will be taken from the **reference_table_name** field.

 - **target_schema_name** - populated by the target DB schema's name that stores the Reference table.

-- **target_interface_name** - name of the Reference table's target interface.
+- **target_interface_name** - the name of the Reference table's target interface.

 - **table_pk_list** - an optional setting.
 Populated by the list of target's PK fields in trnRefList.
-These fields can be later used to customized the load flow to run an Upsert on the target Reference table.
+These fields can be later used to customize the load flow to run an Upsert on the target Reference table.

 - **truncate** - by default, the TDM runs a delete on the Reference table in the target environment before loading it.
-If you have permissions to run a truncate on the target Reference table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.
+If you have permission to run a truncate on the target Reference table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.

 - **count_indicator** - is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
 Set the indicator to false, if required, in order to avoid counting the records in the target.

 - **count_bf** - an optional setting.
 Populate this setting to run a project Broadway flow to get the count (number of records) in the source or target.

+ Click [here](/articles/09_translations/06_mtables_overview.md) for more information about MTable objects.

 ### Step 3 - Create and Execute TDM Tasks